Mickael-Roger/GCP-Certification/Action plan for Big Data.md

 - A table is a collection of columns

 It's a colum storage (Each column is stored i a separate, compressed and encrypted file)

+## Streaming analytics

+It provides streaming ingest to unbounded datasets
+   - Carry out SQL even when the data continues to be steamed in

+-> Best practices is to combined Dataflow and BigQuery
+   - Dataflow for processing that is always done on data
+   - BigQuery for ad hoc queries, dashboards, ...
+      - Use views for common query support

 ## Advanced SQL processing
 - Subqueries is supported: